-St Edmund Campion Equality Objectives 2018
+St Edmund Campion Equality Objectives 2024

 Equality strand Equality objective Action(s) How will the impact of the action be monitored?
 Who is responsible for implementing?
 Success indicators Race Gender Disability To monitor and analyse regularly students' progress by race, gender and disability and to act on any trends in the data that require additional support for students.
 The Senior Leadership Team, subject coordinators and class teachers will use data to plan intervention where needed.
 Governors will be fully informed on a termly basis of the attainment and progress of all groups of pupils.
-Progress data will be analysed by race, gender and disability using SIMS data and OTrack.
+Progress data will be analysed by race, gender and disability using Arbor data and OTrack.
 Headteacher SLT Subject Coordinators SENCO Class Teachers Progress made by all groups of pupils.
 Disability equality will be respected.
 To promote equality of opportunity with regard to disability.
 School will provide equal opportunities for all disabled pupils and make reasonable adjustments where necessary.
 The needs of disabled parents/carers, pupils, staff and visitors will be taken into account and will be monitored within questionnaires and with direct contact.
-School will continue to provide a differentiated Analysis of progress data and planning.
+School will continue to provide an adapted Analysis of progress data and planning.
 Parent /carers feedback.
 Pupil voice.
 Headteacher SLT SENCO Specific needs of disabled individuals will be met through relevant adjustments, along with support and advice from external agencies.

 approach, when necessary, to teaching and learning.
 Gender Race Disability The needs of specific groups/individual parents/carers will be taken into account Any needs arising from questionnaires or direct contact will be monitored.
 Parents from split families will both receive newsletter and invitations to parental consultations etc. Support will be given for any families who are affected by Gender Issues e.g. families affected by domestic violence, involvement by fathers, sexist, sexual or transphobic bullying.
-SENCO & CS (Faith in Families) will link with the relevant outside agencies for support and monitor as appropriate.
+Face to Face training accommodating Transgender and Gender dysphoric pupils in School.
+ELSA trained staff to support identified pupils.
 Feedback from parent/pupil questionnaires will be analysed.
-Headteacher SLT SENCO CS (Faith in Families) Positive feedback from specific/individual parents/carers.
+Headteacher SLT SENCO CR (School Counsellor) ELSA Positive feedback from specific/individual parents/carers.